 Injury Prevention & Rehab for Cycling

-Taking part in any sport or exercise brings the risk of injury, and cycling is no different.
+Taking part in any sport or exercise brings with it the risk of injury, and cycling is no different.

-As we’ve discussed, there is a risk of injury associated with cycling like any physical activity.
+There is a risk of injury associated with cycling, like any physical activity.
 However, let’s not forget the numerous physical and mental health benefits of riding your bike.

-Cycling is an excellent way to develop the muscles in your legs, mostly your quadriceps muscles, calf muscles, and glute muscles.
-This helps to create a strong system whose benefits will be felt in all aspects of your day, whether participating in physical activity or not.
+Cycling is an excellent way to develop the muscles in your legs, primarily your quadriceps muscles, calf muscles, and glute muscles.
+Strengthening these muscles will benefit many aspects of day-to-day life, whether participating in physical activity or not.

 Cycling, especially moderate-intensity cycling, strengthens the heart, blood vessels, and lungs.
-Your body’s natural ability to adapt to stress (exercise) means that each time you get on your bike and raise your heart rate, you are making positive changes in your body, increasing the efficiency and strength of each system you use.
+In addition, your body’s natural ability to adapt to stress (exercise) means you make positive changes to your body, increasing the efficiency and strength of each system you use.